Y-F-Acoustics/SoundProgramming_Open/README.md

 # SoundProgramming_Open
-The libraries for sound programming written in C.
+The libraries for sound programming written in some languages.